Frequently Asked Questions

 Where do your odds come from?

-Two sources, combined: (1) on-page reading — for sportsbooks where we run an adapter, we read the exact odds displayed in your browser; (2) our live feed — a continuously-updated price service that polls every supported book.
-The feed powers the comparison, the in-app odds browser, the widget, and pages like the website's Odds section.
+- Our live feed — a continuously-updated price service that polls every supported book.
+It powers the comparison, the in-app odds browser, the embeddable widget, and the website’s Odds section.

 How often do odds update?